peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-The level of rigor mandated by this document is needed to prevent publication of half-baked DS or delegation NS RRsets (authorized only under an insufficient subset of authoritative nameservers), ensuring that an operator in a (functioning) multi-homing setup cannot unilaterally modify the delegation (add or remove trust anchors or nameservers).
+The level of rigor mandated by this document is needed to prevent publication of half-baked DS or delegation NS RRsets (authorized only under an insufficient subset of authoritative nameservers), ensuring that an operator in a (functioning) multi-provider setup cannot unilaterally modify the delegation (add or remove trust anchors or nameservers).
-This applies both to intentional and unintentional multi-homing setups (such as in the case of lame delegation hijacking).
+This applies both when the setup is intentional and when it is unintentional (such as in the case of lame delegation hijacking).

 As a consequence, the delegation's records can only be modified when there is consensus across operators, which is expected to reflect the